The Commercial tab

 Weak margin

-Vehicles where the margin is below 10% of the sale price.
+Vehicles where the margin is below 10% of landed cost.
 Investigate each one: was it priced wrong, or did costs creep up unexpectedly?

 Aged unsold high cost